19hours/sg-statutes/Acts/Employment Act.md

 (c) regulate the method of collecting statistics either in connection with or independently of any other public department, the staff to be employed in connection therewith, the duties to be performed and the publications, if any, to be issued;

-(d) prescribe the forms in which, the times and places at and the manner in which particulars or information shall be furnished, and the manner in which the same shall be authenticated, and any other thing which under this Act is required to be prescribed;
+(d) prescribe the forms and manner in which and the times and places at which particulars or information shall be furnished, and the manner in which the same shall be authenticated, and any other thing which under this Act is required to be prescribed;

 (e) exempt from the obligation to furnish particulars or information under this Act, either wholly or to the prescribed extent, and either unconditionally or subject to the prescribed conditions, any employer or class of employers;

 (f) prescribe the form of register to be kept under section 29 and the forms of orders to be made under sections 115 and 119;

-(g) prescribe the fees payable for copies of notes of evidence and decisions recorded under section 119(1) (j);
+(g) prescribe the fees payable for copies of notes of evidence and decisions recorded under section 119(1)(j);

-(h) prescribe penalties for any contravention or failure to comply with any of the provisions of the regulations made under this section; except that no such penalty shall exceed $5,000 in the case of a first offence or $10,000 in the case of a second or subsequent offence under the same regulation within one year.
+(h) prescribe penalties for any contravention of the provisions of the regulations made under this section; except that no such penalty shall exceed $5,000 in the case of a first offence or $10,000 in the case of a second or subsequent offence under the same regulation within one year.

-[32/2008 wef 01/01/2009]

-[21/84]
+[21/84; 32/2008]

 (3) All regulations made under this Act shall be published in theGazetteand shall be presented to Parliament as soon as possible after publication.